 We Can Quadrant

 In the collective-internal or We-Can quadrant is where groups and societies operate internally and where there are different worldviews or interpretations of how the world works.
 Worldviews are influenced by the culture of a particular people or society – their ideas and customs.
-Some groups are wants to make changes while others want to stay with the status quo.
+Some groups are wanting to make changes while others are determined to stay with the status quo.

 We Do Quadrant